Terra Incognito 1990

 The film was edited on a 16mm Steenbeck.
 After editing for a while, I decided I wanted to finish it on film, which was pretty rare in those days at the U of R; I think Lorene Jewitt was my only classmate who finished a film on film when I was there.

 The film had its debut in the student section of the 1990 Montreal World Film Festival.
-I went to Montreal for the festival, and while wandering around the old Expo 67 site, I got an idea for a new film, which was the beginnings of (Stories from) The Land of Cain, which came out in 1995.
+I went to Montreal for the festival, and while wandering around the old Expo 67 site, I had an idea for a new film, which was the beginnings of (Stories from) The Land of Cain, which came out in 1995.

 Ah well, this was all before the internet when it was harder to find things.